cldf/cldf/modules/Wordlist/README.md

 In the simplest case, a wordlist is just a list of triples *(language, concept, word)*, thus in CLDF only a [`FormTable`](../../components/forms) is required.

-Note: If the lexemes in a wordlist are linked to [Concepticon concept sets](http://concepticon.clld.org/parameters), the `Parameter_ID` column should have numeric concept sets IDs as values and a `ValueUrl` property of `"http://concepticon.clld.org/parameters/{Parameter_ID}"`.

 ## Introduction